See the rotation sites, sample of monthly and yearly schedules below.

 - We cover all intercollegiate and club sports programs. (see rotation sites and team/event coverage below)

 - During the year, our fellows have dedicated time—one half day per week--for developing a research project.

 - We have diagnostic ultrasound in clinical practice, dedicated CME and didactics.

 - The Fellow is actively involved in teaching with our sports medicine education for residents from family medicine, emergency medicine and pediatrics.
 The fellows have been involved in giving hands on lectures to students in the medical school and nurse practitioners program.

 Our fellows are actively involved with the following programs.
 They provide sideline coverage for football practice and assist with sideline coverage for home games.
-Each year our fellows are sent on one away football game.
 In the past our fellows have travelled with men’s and women’s basketball, soccer teams.
 They have also staffed the men’s Pac 12 basketball tournament.
 Our fellows cover all home ice hockey games, with attending back-up call.
 Our fellows have been involved in coverage of Pac 12 and NCAA event/tournament coverage when the University of Arizona is host site.
 Additionally, our fellows have been actively involved in MLS preseason coverage, including the Desert Diamond Cup, and also we cover FC Tucson and Women’s Premier Soccer League (WPSL).